Electrical Induction Motors - Torque vs. Speed

-The torque of a 60 hp motor rotating at 1725 rpm can be expressed as:
+The torque of a 60 hp motor rotating at 1725 rpm can be calculated as:

 = 182.7 lb ft

-NEMA (National Electrical Manufacturers Association) have classified electrical motors in four different NEMA designs where torques and starting-load inertia are important criterions.
+NEMA (National Electrical Manufacturers Association) have classified electrical motors in four different designs where torques and starting-load inertia are important criteria.

 Accelerating Torque = Available Motor Torque - Load Torque

-Reduced Voltage Soft Starters are used to limit the starting current and reducing the Locked Rotor Torque or Starting Torque and are common in applications which is hard to start or must be handled with care - as positive displacement pumps, cranes, elevators and similar.
+Reduced Voltage Soft Starters are used to limit the start current reducing the Locked Rotor Torque or Starting Torque and are common in applications which is hard to start or must be handled with care - like positive displacement pumps, cranes, elevators and similar.